 End of an Era

-Wolf had seen and watched as things began to change as the old guard was retired from active duty.
-Sometimes he felt it was all ending.
-They'd had the time of their lives, but now it was time to move on, make more memories.
-He acknowledged that need, but found himself recalling the memories lost…
+Wolf watched as things began to change and the old guard retired from active duty.
+Sometimes he felt like it was all ending.
+Despite the danger, they'd had the time of their lives, but now it was time to move on, make more memories.
+Still, some of those memories, some of those people, were hard to forget.

-She had been there the day his battered Z-95 had arrived on the CRS Liberty.
+She was there the day his battered X-wing arrived on the CRS Liberty.
 In fact, she'd been the first one of the Liberty crew to meet him.
-Aradia "Slicer" Emerson had been there… and now she was leaving.
+Aradia "Slicer" Emerson had been there, and now she was leaving.

-When the news came in that Slicer was retiring to other things, Wolf was crushed.
-She was really the only one who he'd talk to.
-She was one of the only ones to hear about his sister's death and his orphaned childhood.
-Slicer was his best friend aboard the Liberty, and now she was leaving him.
+When the news came that Slicer was leaving the Wing, Wolf was crushed.
+She was one of the few he felt he could talk to.
+She was the only one to hear about Rieko, leaving Myomar, and the splintering of the Phantoms.
+Slicer was like a sister he'd never had, and now she was leaving him.